 Understanding is the experiential pursuit of questioning, listening & feeling - something is let go every day

-Humans exist through a contracted, singular awareness (spotlight scanning) & are only cognizant primarily from the visual aspect of the immediate surroundings & oblivious to everything outside of this focus.
+Humans predominantly exist through a contracted, singular awareness (spotlight scanning) & are only cognizant primarily from the visual aspect of the immediate surroundings & oblivious to everything outside of this focus.
 We often have an expanded preservation loop & focus on objects or situations singularly.
 We shut down all senses to switch focus from one object to another.
 Humans further obscure and limit their awareness by placing the bulk of their focus on internal thought processes, which further contracts their awareness & blocks out more of their environment.

 Horses exist through an expanded, multi-focal (simultaneous) awareness.
 They are connected to everything in their environment through all senses.
 They are always fully aware of every inch of their body & where all things are in relation to their body.
 They don't detach any of their senses when switching focal points, but instead, adjust focal intensity to particular objects as needed.